Is There the Perfect Diet to Reduce Anti-Inflammatory Pain?

 The doctor called Mrs. Cohen saying, "Mrs. Cohen, your check came back."
 Mrs. Cohen answered, "So did my arthritis!"

-I think eating a healthy diet is important, but I am not sure if I want to give up eating chicken eggs or several other foods.
+I think eating a healthy diet is important, but you must consider what type of diet works for you.
 I know many people are vegetarians, and live well.

 I did try juicing vegetables and eating a vegetarian diet for 6 weeks one time.
 I think I did feel a little better, but I caved on the diet.

 Dr. Kaplan’s diet doesn’t even allow fish!
-I eat a salad every day for lunch, and I do not use much salt, but I cannot say I never eat processed foods.
-I think Dr. Kaplan’s diet is a difficult one for long term use, and the suggestions from some of the other physicians seems more reasonable.
-You will still be almost a vegetarian, but fish and lean meats occasionally sound better.
+I eat a salad every day for lunch, and I do not use much salt.
+I cannot say I never eat processed foods.
+I think Dr. Kaplan’s diet is a difficult one for long term use, and the suggestions from some of the other physicians seem more reasonable.
+You can still almost be a vegetarian, but fish and lean meats occasionally sound better.
 I would really like to hear from anyone that has struggled with this decision.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.